peer-open-source/xara-docs/source/user/manual/model/geomTransf/Linear.rst

 Linear Transformation
 *********************

-This command is used to construct a linear coordinate transformation (LinearCrdTransf) object, which performs a linear geometric transformation of beam stiffness and resisting force from the basic system to the global-coordinate system.
+This command is used to construct a linear coordinate transformation, which performs a linear geometric transformation of beam stiffness and resisting force from the basic system to the global-coordinate system.

 * For a two-dimensional problem:

 .. function:: geomTransf Linear $transfTag <-jntOffset $dXi $dYi $dXj $dYj>

 * For a three-dimensional problem:

 .. function:: geomTransf Linear $transfTag $vecxzX $vecxzY $vecxzZ <-jntOffset $dXi $dYi $dZi $dXj $dYj $dZj>

 .. csv-table::